-Williamson County administrator says she was fired after hanging pride poster in her office
+Williamson County administrator says she was fired after hanging Pride poster in her office

-WILLIAMSON COUNTY, Texas — An administrator at Williamson County facilities said she was fired after hanging a pride inclusivity poster in her office during Pride month.
+WILLIAMSON COUNTY, Texas — An administrator at Williamson County facilities said she was fired after hanging an inclusivity poster in her office during Pride month.

 Carmen Baez's personality is as bright as her accessories.

-"They made me the face of facilities because of my bubbly personality," said Baez.
+"They made me the face of facilities because of my bubbly personality," Baez said.

-"I was terminated effective immediately because of the tax dollars being used," said Baez.
+"I was terminated, effective immediately, because of the tax dollars being used," Baez said.

 She said tax dollars were used for laminating one poster to hang on her already vibrant and colorful office wall.
 She said her supervisor made her take it down the day she put it up, on June 14.

-"He stated out loud that Williamson County facilities is inclusive but we don't need to show it," said Baez.
+"He stated out loud that Williamson County facilities is inclusive, but we don't need to show it," Baez said.
 "He said that I should be happy with the little colors that he does allow me in my office because he can take it down at any moment and change it all to black and white."

-"We've seen a pretty good uptick in cases that involve the LGBTQ+ community," said employment lawyer Dan Ross.
+"We've seen a pretty good uptick in cases that involve the LGBTQ+ community," employment lawyer Dan Ross said.

 Ross said the uptick happened in 2020 after the U.S. Supreme Court ruled the federal ban on discrimination based on sex applies to the LGBTQ+ community.